thenumbernine/HydrodynamicsGPU/README.md

 Might get around to CG or GMRes method of Backward Euler implicit integration.

-Check out the Makefile for a list of its dependent projects.

 ### Bona-Masso ADM Numerical Relativity Results:

 #### gravitational wave extrinsic curvature: